pattonsgirl/CEG2350/docs/CheckIns/CI1.md

 ## Git / GitHub Workflow & Command Line (Lab 01)

-1. Walk through what happens, step by step, when you clone a repository with GitHub Desktop and then make changes in VS Code.
-What is the difference between a commit and a sync (push)?
+1. What is the difference between a commit and a sync (push)?

 2. Explain the difference between an absolute path and a relative path to a directory.
 Why does it matter which one you use when navigating from your home directory into DirA?